markice25/population-rollup/README.md

 Class CBSA contains all aggregated data (counts, total population in 2000/2020, and population change)of each Core Based Statistical Area.
 It also contains a bundle of functions which help to get data, update data, add new cbsa and save the data as `report.csv`.

 ## Multi-processing
 Multi-processing is implemented to speed up data processing, especially when dealing with big data.
 A file of large size is split into n chunks, and each chunk is assigned to an independent process.
-Each process operates a single CBSA object seperately, and merge all the CBSA objects together at the end.
+Each process operates a single CBSA object in parallel.
+At the end, all the CBSA objects is merged together.

 ![Screenshot](https://github.com/markice25/population-rollup/blob/main/doc/Slide1.jpg)